Achievable logoAchievable logo

 Net worth

-In the common stock chapter, we learned about corporate balance sheets, which determine a company’s net worth.
-Individuals can create their own versions to determine personal net worth by comparing assets and liabilities.
-This is an example of a personal balance sheet:
+In the common stock chapter, we learned about corporate balance sheets, which help determine a company’s net worth.
+Individuals can create a similar statement by listing assets and liabilities to calculate personal net worth.
+Here’s an example of a personal balance sheet:

 Assets Liabilities Net worth